RISCV-on-Microsemi-FPGA/M2S150-Advanced-Dev-Kit/README.md

 Libero is Microsemi's FPGA design tool.
 You will need this tool if you wish to modify the example FPGA design.
 Libero is available from the following [page](http://www.microsemi.com/products/fpga-soc/design-resources/design-software/libero-soc#downloads).

 ### Example Software Projects
-A set of self-contained example software projects are available for this design from the [riscv-junk-drawer](https://github.com/RISCV-on-Microsemi-FPGA/riscv-junk-drawer/tree/master/examples).
+A set of RISC-V example software projects are also available for these designs from the SoftConsole [page](https://github.com/RISCV-on-Microsemi-FPGA/SoftConsole).